Cordée de la Réussite "Languages and Cultures of the World"

 Visits to cultural institutions where writing in all its forms occupies an important place (Musée Guimet or Musée de la BNF), inquiry-deciphering activities in libraries or halls, or introductory translation workshops will spice up this cycle of workshops.
 And why not combine a calligraphy workshop with the invention of a new writing system?

-"Languages and Cultures in Dialogue"
+"Languages and Cultures in Dialogue""

 A cycle at the crossroads of Arabic and Hebrew languages and cultures, to discover that what sometimes seems to set us apart can also bring us together, and that "nothing is created, nothing is lost, everything circulates", from one language to another, from one culture to another.

-"Languages and Cultures in Dialogue"
+"Languages and Cultures in Dialogue""

 A cycle at the crossroads of Arabic and Hebrew languages and cultures, to discover that what sometimes seems to set us apart can also bring us together, and that "nothing is created, nothing is lost, everything circulates", from one language to another, from one culture to another.

-This tour will explore both the shores of language, through cross-cultural introductory workshops in Arabic and Hebrew, and those of culture, of cultures, through the Cultures en Partage program run by the Institut du monde arabe and the Musée d'art et d'Histoire du judaïsme.
+This tour will explore both the shores of language, through cross-cultural introductory workshops in Arabic and Hebrew, and those of culture, of cultures, through the Cultures en Partage program run by the Institut du monde arabe and the Musée d'art et d'histoire du judaïsme.
 These two institutions offer guided tours focusing on the relationships, transfers and commonalities between Arab and Jewish cultures, as well as between the different monotheistic religions.

 This cycle, always with a serious, creative and playful approach, will also enable discoveries in the field of linguistics, writing systems and dialects.
 Bridges can also be built to neighboring languages: Yiddish and Germanic dialects, Swahili, Berber and Persian.
 So many opportunities to tackle the question of cultural and linguistic transfers, to work on the notion of borders, and to question the compartmentalization of foreign languages and cultures.

-Déchiffreurs de Langues": an educational linguistics competition
+"Les Déchiffreurs de Langues": an educational linguistics competition

 "Æntrelangues": a multilingual creative writing competition